-CPU-based PICSEL gathers screen information using the Windows GDI screenshot method, which is simple to implement and can blit any region of the screen to main memory.
+PICSEL gathers screen information using the Windows GDI screenshot method, which is simple to implement and can blit any region of the screen to main memory.
 However, screen content may be missing from sections of the blitted region if those sections were drawn elsewhere in video memory by a rendering or decoding operation.
 We set our applications to perform rendering and decoding in software in order to capture these operations with a GDI screenshot.
 This also places the computational load for those operations on the CPU, thus making them subject to CPU frequency scaling.
 Ideally we would like to consider all the pixels present in the display while calculating the APC.
 Furthermore, the rate of APC calculation should be same as the rate of frame change in the system.
-However, both of these constraints introduce heavy computational overhead on the system used for the user studies.
-Therefore, it was necessary to reduce the size of the captured screen area the CPU load of the capturing process.
+However, both of these constraints introduce heavy computational overhead on the system.
+Therefore, it is necessary to reduce the size of the captured screen area so that the capturing process does not occupy too much of the computer's resources.
 We decided to limit the overhead to less than 2% CPU utilization.
-The final captured area is 64×51 pixels, or a scaling down of each dimension of a 1280 by 1024 screen by a factor of 20.
+The final captured area is 64 by 51 pixels, or a scaling down of each dimension of a 1280 by 1024 screen by a factor of 20.
 This area contained 3276 pixels and was fixed at the center of the screen.
 We chose to capture a contiguous rectangle of pixels rather than a disjoint grid of pixels because capturing the disjoint grid proved to be much more computationally intensive than capturing the contiguous rectangle, holding the number of pixels constant.
 Because blitting transfers contiguous blocks of data by design, fewer transfers are necessary to capture an area covered by a fraction of the blocks rather than a screen-size grid covered by all of the blocks.

 The sampling frequency for calculating APC was chosen to be 10 Hz, the highest frequency with which our framework did not exceed the 2% CPU utilization threshold for the captured pixel area.
-There is a computational tradeoff between sampling frequency and capture area.
-Arindam and I found an acceptable tradeoff through initial testing on the game, video, and Shockwave applications.
+There is a computational tradeoff between sampling frequency and capture area which we tuned through initial testing on applications including, but not limited to, the three tested applications.
 As we will show in Section 4, these sampling parameters do not prevent PICSEL from capturing the user-perceived performance for our target applications.
-Nevertheless, it is possible that some applications will not use our capture area; hence it may be desirable to overcome these limitations for other application domains.
+Nevertheless, it is possible that applications will not use our focus area; hence it may be desirable to overcome these limitations for other application domains.
+There are two design alternatives to solve this problem.
+First, PICSEL can be implemented in hardware (either on the CPU or on the graphics card).
+The simplicity of the algorithm ensures relatively easy hardware implementation.
+Second, PICSEL can be executed as software on the graphics hardware.
+Although such implementations would be desirable, our goal in this work is to provide a proof-ofconcept, which is achieved with the current implementation of PICSEL.

 After a section of the screen has been captured, it is stored to a memory buffer.
 This buffer is compared to another buffer containing the previous screen capture, and the intensity differences for the red, green, and blue channels are calculated.
 Only two buffers are necessary, with each buffer toggling between old and new screen captures.
-All of the magnitude differences are averaged to obtain the APC.
+All of the magnitude differences are averaged to obtain a single value for the first time derivative of pixel intensity over the sampling period (APC).